Updated April 17, 2020

 Thoughts about Malwarebytes

-You can use Malwarebytes as your sole antivirus protection (since Malwarebytes 3.0).
-You can run it alongside other security apps, too, if you prefer.
+You can use Malwarebytes as your sole antivirus protection (since Malwarebytes 3.0) if you prefer.
+Or, you can run it alongside other security apps, like Windows Security.
 Many people choose to use it alongside Windows Security.
-Having both apps offers extra peace of mind, and it’s good to see Malwarebytes blocking undesirable connections in real-time.
-Give it a try.